ernestodeleon21/starter-academic/content/publication/deleon-2021-d/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Political News, Facebook Reactions and Sharing Behaviour: A Study of Emotions and Political News Sharing'
+title: 'A Sadness Bias in Political News Sharing?
+The Role of Discrete Emotions in the Engagement and Dissemination of Political News on Facebook'
 subtitle: ''
 summary: ''
 authors: